 But you did it.

-You got the job you had always dreamed of, at a company that’s a rocket ship getting ready for blast off.
+You got the job you had always dreamed of at a company that's a rocket ship getting ready for blast off.

 And now the day has come; your first day at the new gig.

-In order to really crush it in this new role, you will want to come to the table with novel ideas to help the company grow exponentially.
+To really crush it in this new role, you will want to come to the table with novel ideas to help the company grow exponentially.

-In this article, we will provide you the means to get internal buy-in for tools and strategies that will help your new company streamline operations, increase sales velocity, and hit exponential growth.
+This article will provide you the means to get internal buy-in for tools and strategies that will help your new company streamline operations, increase sales velocity, and hit exponential growth.